Game of Thrones: Who is the true heir?

 Her children came from an incestuous relationship with her brother Jamie (both their sons became young kings).

 While plotting the deaths of her rivals, Cersei lost her three children but ascended to the throne.

-Richard Fitzwilliams says: In Britain, an heir is determined by descent and parliamentary statute.
+Richard Fitzwilliams: In Britain, an heir is determined by descent and parliamentary statute.
 Succession is also determined by the sequence of royal family members.

 Cersei declared herself queen without any legitimacy.
 Her claim rests on two things: being Robert Baratheon's widow and the mother of two dead kings.